 - If you do not have a U-M uniqname and password, sign up for a University of Michigan "Friend" Account (guest) ID to view/print your award notice (and other documents, if requested) on Wolverine Access.
 To acquire a Friend Account ID, see the Using Wolverine Access page.
 If you do not have an email account and you are unable to view/print your award notice or other documents, you may contact us to request a paper copy.

 - You might be asked to send additional documents to verify your aid eligibility.
 You will be sent notification that you have an Estimated Award Notice available.
 Submit the required materials by June 1 so that we can calculate a new financial aid package and send you an Official Award Notice.
 If you do not respond by the specified deadline date, your estimated awards will be canceled.

 - Based on review of your additional documents, your Award Notice may change and you will receive a message informing you that you have a Revised Award Notice.
 Revised award notices replace any award notices previously received.

 The U-M Office of Financial Aid begins sending award notification emails to continuing students each spring.
 If you are asked to submit additional documents, you can find them on Wolverine Access.
 (After logging in, select Student Center > Financial Aid > Aid Year > Documents/Review.)

 Information from your financial aid application such as income, assets, family size, as well as residency status, program and enrollment determines your eligibility for aid and what type of awards you will receive.

 If any of the information listed on your Award Notice is incorrect, contact the Office of Financial Aid and the appropriate University department to correct it.

 [A] Primary Career and Grade Level: This section includes your level (undergraduate or graduate/professional) and your school or college based on information from the Office of the Registrar.
-Contact this office with questions about information in this section (www.ro.umich.edu).
+Contact them questions (ro.umich.edu).

 [D] ESTIMATED COST TO ATTEND